itsbonczek/kingpin/Documentation/Documentation.md

 }
 ```

-__Note:__  The refresh method checks if the map is visible and if the viewport has significantly changed.
+The refresh method checks if the map is visible and if the viewport has significantly changed.
 In some specific cases, it might be useful to force a refresh without doing the checks.
 The method `-(void)refresh:(BOOL)animated force:(BOOL)force` of KPClusteringController with force = YES will do that.
 This method can become CPU heavy and should be used in specific cases.

 ## Configuration